paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

         geometry = prs.Geometry([baz], [slow])

 We choose the RC parameters so that they match the processing of the receiver functions.
-In the present case, the receiver funtions are rotated to the P-SV-SH ray coordinate system (``rot=2``), and the sampling interval (``dt``) and number of samples (``npts``) are set to match the input.
+In the present case, the receiver functions are rotated to the P-SV-SH ray coordinate system (``rot=2``), and the sampling interval (``dt``) and number of samples (``npts``) are set to match the input.
 The ``align=1`` option (together with ``shift=None``,